Saphly/chitter-challenge-java/README.md

 This version would be the JRM stack (sadly not as catchy :( as MERN).

-### Requirements

-- Sign up
-- Log in
-- Post a message (peep)
-- See all peeps in reverse chronological order
-- See the time at which it was made

 ### Developed With

 This project is developed using the following frameworks and libraries: